Project

 History

-#1 Updated by EgS almost 17 years ago
+#1 Updated by EgS over 17 years ago

 Ident servers are expected to listen on Port 113 which is a privileged port.